What are Business Ethics?

 Think of it as a set of guidelines for how a company and its employees should think and behave.
 These guidelines are based on what is considered fair, honest, transparent, responsible, and respectful.

-Business ethics are good for your company
+Business ethics are good for companies

 In today’s fiercely competitive marketplace, businesses need to have the best commercial features to compete effectively.
 Good business ethics is an important feature.
 Investors, customers, stakeholders, and the community in general are more likely to support a company they believe in.